CemraJC/gulp-mathjax-node/README.md

 ### Note about option support

 There are other options you can pass in, but you will need to refer to the [mathjax-node docs]() to find out what they are.
-Be warned, they may not work as you intend.
+Be warned, if they aren't mentioned above, they may not work as you intend.

 gulp-mathjax-node only supports a few of the options that the underlying [mathjax-node]() module can actually handle.
 Mostly, this is of little consequence (let us know if we've made an oversight), but the most notable exclusion is PNG-rendering support.
 This PNG renderer is not supported, because mathjax-node does not actually include the capability for PNG rendering - it requires a separate manually-installed library.
 In my opinion, the SVG renderer is better anyway, because resulting equations look crisp at any dpi.
 The basic SVGs that mathjax-node produces are also [highly supported](caniuse).